Back to Support

 The hierarchy of hazard controls is a list which emphasises controlling a hazard at the source

-This is a review of your management system to assess whether it is effective and suitable for the organisation.
-The standard requires that certain topics be reviewed, by "Top Management".
+A management review is a review by "Top Management" of your management system to assess whether it is effective and suitable for the organisation.
+The ISO management system standards require certain topics be reviewed, and this is often achieved through the agenda for a management review meeting.

 You must ensure that your product or service meets both customer and regulatory requirements.
 To manage them properly you should have some systematic process in place.
 Here's what you need to do.